 - Consult a professional before attempting to perform these techniques on your own.

-The I'D S can be used to control a 2-person descent, up to a maximum load of 200 kg.
+The I’D S can be used to control a two-person descent, up to a maximum load of 200 kg.

 Above 200 kg, tests have shown that descent control becomes very difficult, and unforgiving of any operator error or incident during the operation.

-- In the context of practicing a short descent on a dry rope, descent control is manageable.
+- If practicing a short descent on a dry rope, descent control remains manageable.

-Consequently, if the workers at a job site weight more than 100 kg, the rescue plan should not include evacuation by accompanied descent with the I'D.
+Consequently, if the workers at a job site weigh more than 100 kg, the rescue plan should not include evacuation by accompanied descent with the I’D.

-Another rescue strategy should be developed, for example installing the ropes on releasable anchors.
+Another rescue strategy should be developed, such as installation of the ropes on releasable anchors.

 If you need additional descent control or if, despite all precautions taken, an exceptional and unforeseen emergency requires you to perform an accompanied descent on your I’D S with a 200 kg - 250 kg load:

 - Further increase braking using one of the solutions presented here.